Shopify/eng-intern-assessment-react/README.md

 # Stopwatch Implementation

 ## Description
-This project is about creating a stopwatch.
-It's part of the `feature/stopwatch-implementation` branch and includes the features: start, stop, reset, and lap recording.
-Since this is an assessment I will share extra details on my thought process for a better insight on how I think as a developer.
+This project involves creating a stopwatch as part of the `feature/stopwatch-implementation` branch.
+It encompasses features such as start, stop, reset, and lap recording.
+As an assessment, I'm sharing extra details on my thought process to provide insight into my approach as a developer.

 ## Planning the Project
-Before starting, I considered these key aspects:
+Before starting, I carefully planned key aspects of the project to ensure a clear structure and an intuitive user experience.

-1. File Structure
+### 1. File Structure
 - `src/components`: Contains UI components like `StopWatch.tsx` and `StopWatchButton.tsx`.
-    - `src/hooks`: A custom hook, `useStopwatch.ts`, that has all of the stopwatch logic, for cleaner component code and reusability.
+- `src/hooks`: Hosts the custom hook `useStopwatch.ts`, centralizing stopwatch logic for cleaner code and reusability.
-    - `src/tests`: Stores test files to ensure code reliability and maintenance.
+- `src/tests`: Stores test files to ensure code reliability and ease of maintenance.
-    - `src/styles`: Stores CSS files for styling components.
+- `src/styles`: Holds CSS files for styling, contributing to a cohesive and visually appealing design.

-2. Functionality/Design
+### 2. Functionality/Design
+The focus in designing the stopwatch interface was on simplicity and intuitive interaction:

-   - The stopwatch displays time as `Minutes : Seconds : Milliseconds` (e.g., `00 : 00 : 00`).
+- **Time Display Format**: Time is displayed as `Minutes : Seconds : Milliseconds` (e.g., `00 : 00 : 00`), prioritizing ease of reading.
-   - Four buttons are provided: `Start`, `Stop`, `Reset`, and `Lap`.
-The `Stop` button appears only after the `Start` button has been pressed.
-   - The design is modern with a playful, cartoonish aesthetic.
+- **Dynamic Button Layout**: The interface adapts to the stopwatch's state, displaying only relevant controls:
+  - **Initial State (`00:00.00`)**: Shows `Start` and `Lap` buttons. `Lap` is disabled, just visable to help user.
+  - **Timer Running**: Switches `Start` to `Pause` and keeps `Lap` visible for lap recording.
+  - **Timer Paused**: Displays `Resume` and `Reset`. `Resume` continues from the paused time, while `Reset` clears to `00:00.00`.

-3. Edge Cases
+### 3. Edge Cases
-    Due to time constraints and the nature of this project as an assessment, I've prioritized addressing the most significant edge cases:
+Addressing significant edge cases was a priority, considering time constraints and the project's nature as an assessment:
-   - To manage the display when minutes exceed `99`, an additional column for `hours` will appear.
-This column won't be visible initially, as hours are not commonly needed in a typical stopwatch usage scenario.
+- **Hours Column**: When minutes exceed `99`, an `hours` column appears, usually hidden in typical stopwatch use.
-   - To ensure a clean design when the `Lap` button is used repeatedly, laps will be displayed within a fixed-size box.
-This box will allow users to scroll through their lap times without hiding the stopwatch or buttons, maintaining the visibility of essential controls and information at all times.
+- **Lap Scrolling**: Repeated `Lap` use displays times in a scrollable box, maintaining essential control visibility.
-   - The stopwatch layout is designed to be responsive on all screen sizes, ensuring a consistent user experience.
+- **Responsive Design**: The layout is responsive across all screen sizes for a consistent experience.
-   - The Stopwatch should continue to run even when not on the window/tab.
+- **Continued Running**: The stopwatch runs continuously, even when the tab/window is not in focus.

-## Problems I faced
+## Problems I Faced
-1. Making the stopwatch continue to run after user leaves the tab/window
+1. **Continuing the Timer in Inactive Tabs**:
-    - I switched to calculating elapsed time by taking the difference between the current time and the start time whenever the component re-renders, rather than relying on setInterval.
+    - Switched to calculating elapsed time from the difference between current time and start time.
-    - This approach bypassed the issue of browsers throttling setInterval in inactive tabs, which was causing the timer to pause.
+    - Overcame browser throttling of `setInterval` in inactive tabs.
-    - I also added a state variable to trigger re-renders every few milliseconds, ensuring that the UI consistently displays the updated time.
+    - Added a state variable to trigger frequent re-renders for a consistently updated UI display.

-2. Resolving the display flashing issue in the stopwatch
-    - I fixed the random flashing of 00:00.00 by optimizing state updates, ensuring that they occurred sequentially to avoid conflicts between rendering cycles and state changes.
+2. **Resolving Display Flashing Issues**:
+    - Optimized state updates for sequential execution, avoiding rendering conflicts.
-    - I implemented a conditional rendering logic that updated the display only when there were significant elapsed time changes, preventing the flickering effect caused by minor and rapid state fluctuations.
+    - Implemented conditional rendering to update the display only for significant time